 For mathematics education researchers

-In ‘about RME‘ we introduced the key features of RME.
+In ‘‘What is RME‘ we introduced the key features of RME.
 On this page, we explore the theory behind RME further.

 Emergent mathematics and the theory behind RME